Preparing your application

 When can I expect an answer?

 I am not sure if I want to come to Cornell, would it help if I came to visit?

 Yes, we encourage prospective applicants to come and visit if they are in a position to do so.
 Come see the campus and meet some faculty.
 To set up a visit, contact the graduate field assistant via email (email@example.com) and give a possible date and time frame of your visit, and any faculty you particularly would like to meet with.
 Meetings are not scheduled over the weekend.

 Submitting your application

-Your application needs to be completed online with supporting documentation on or before December 1 for Fall admission.
-(In some cases, Spring admission may be possible.
-Contact the Field for more information: email@example.com or 607-255-9573.
+- Spring Admission (January): In some cases, Spring admission may be possible.
+Contact the Field for more information: firstname.lastname@example.org or 607-255-9573.
 We would encourage you to contact a faculty member in the Field of Horticulture for their advice about your program interests and spring admission options.)
-The MPS in Public Garden Leadership Fellows program only has fall admission with a February 1 deadline, but is not accepting applications for Fall 2016 admission.

 Go to http://www.gradschool.cornell.edu/admissions to submit a formal application to the Field of Horticulture.